-Want to mess with a coworker or family member?
+Want to mess with a coworker or family member and pull a prank?
 We at Frankenstein Computers of course do not condone such actions, but do support your right to choose to be a pest AND if anything goes wrong, please know that we are always here to help and support you in a PC or Mac related crises of your own making.

 Change the mouse pointer to look constantly busy – will make someone think their computer is hanging all the time when it’s not: